mathurlabstanford/phacking/cran-comments.md

 vignettes, etc.
 ```

-We checked all examples to make sure only 1 core is used.
+We checked all examples to make sure only 1 core is used via `parallelize = FALSE` that makes sure only 1 core is used.